FAQ on "Brain Death"

 May I receive organs for transplant from those declared dead using neurological criteria?

 Yes, a faithful Catholic may receive organs from a donor who is declared dead by neurological criteria.
 A faithful Catholic may also make provisions for the donation of his own organs in the event of his death whether it is determined by cardio-pulmonary or neurological criteria.
+Reasonable doubts about the rigor with which the determination of death would be made, however, may warrant caution.

 Why does the use of neurological criteria remain controversial?